Community Foundations and Professional Wealth Advisors:

 What’s the Connection?

-Community foundations like ours have spread throughout the country over the past twenty years.
+Community foundations like ours have spread throughout the country over the past few decades.
 Donors and their advisors have come to appreciate our flexibility, our responsiveness, our value, and our shared interest in the communities we serve.
 Regardless of the many ways we can collaborate, community foundations and wealth advisors both agree on one important point: make sure, for your own best interests, that you have a plan and review it regularly.
 You will undoubtedly feel better when you do.

 Philanthropic Leaders Advisory Network